MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

 - Try to keep your own shadow out of the picture.

-- Avoid moving objects in the background while taking photos.
+- Make sure there are no moving objects in the background when you take the photos.

 - If the camera you're using has a High Dynamic Range (HDR) setting, turn this feature off and try not to adjust the exposure of your photographs while capturing images.

-- Take pictures about 1 meter apart while circling the subject.
+- Take pictures about 1 meter apart while circling the object.

-- If possible, maintain a perpendicular location to the subject while taking photos.
+- If possible, maintain a perpendicular location to the object while taking photos.

-- If the subject is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you feel you've captured all surfaces.
+- If the object is large, move in a lateral motion from one end of the object to the other, changing the height with each pass until you've captured all surfaces.

 ## Start a new project